-How to deal with fake profiles
+How to deal with fake accounts

 Social networks have their own mechanisms to avoid these fake accounts or bots.
-The typical ‘captcha’ to detect whether you are a robot or not are an example of this.
+The typical ‘captcha’ to detect whether you are a robot or not, are an example of this.

-However, what happens after they pass the test?, how do you act if you think you are facing a fake profile?
+However, what happens after they pass the test?
+How do you act if you think you are facing a fake profile?

 ➡️ Report on the social network